VA-Explorer/va_explorer/_sources/usage/features.md.txt

 - **(Manual) Import from CSV:** This format allows the most flexibility: if your VAs can be exported from their origin in CSV form, you can import them into VA Explorer.
-See Admin Guides > Data Admin (link) training for specifics on how.
+See [Admin Guides > Data Admin](../training/admin_guides.md#data-admin) training for specifics on how.

 - **(Manual) Import from ODK:** This format implements manual support for ODK
 integration: bring your VAs directly over from ODK like clicking the data import button, but with more customization about how and when.
-See Admin Guides > Data Admin (link) training for specifics on how.
+See [Admin Guides > Data Admin](../training/admin_guides.md#data-admin) training for specifics on how.

 ## Data Collection Supervision